 Why Getting Website Feedback Is More Important Than You Might Think

-Following the trend of businesses going digital in the last decades has increased the necessity and importance for organisations to invest time and resources into the development of a professional website.
+Businesses following the trend of going digital in the last decades has made it increasingly necessary and important for organisations to invest time and resources into the development of a professional website.

-The question remains why a website is so incredibly important to companies.
-After all, they may simply stick to a web presence on social media platforms by maintaining a Facebook or Instagram page.
+The question remains: why is a website is so incredibly important to companies.
+After all, they could simply stick to a web presence on social media platforms by maintaining a Facebook or Instagram page.

-According to Facebook statistics on Statista, the social media platform had more than 2 billion monthly active users in the last quarter.
-According to Statista, Instagram had more than 1 billion monthly active users in the last month alone.
-These are some pretty impressive numbers, therefore why do organisations still struggle with designing and building websites?
-It turns out, there are in fact a number of reasons.
+According to Facebook statistics on Statista, social media platforms had more than 2 billion monthly active users in the last quarter.
+Statista also reports that Instagram had more than 1 billion monthly active users in the last month alone.
+These are some pretty impressive numbers.
+So, why do organisations still struggle with designing and building websites?
+It turns out, there are, in fact, a number of reasons.

-Unlike a social media business page, your website is your main communication channel with your prospects and actual customers, leaving it fully up to you how you use it to communicate.
-Platforms will specify certain guidelines and rules of conduct as well as predefined features that allow you to communicate in restricted ways.
-Your website belongs to you, you carry responsibility, hence, you decide how it is used.
+Unlike a social media business page, your website is your main communication channel with your prospective and actual customers, leaving it fully up to you how you use it to communicate.
+Platforms will specify certain guidelines and rules of conduct, as well as predefined features that allow you to communicate in restricted ways.
+Your website belongs to you.
+You carry responsibility, hence, you decide how it is used.
 Customer communication possibilities are endless, ranging from chats, forums, ticket systems, marketing campaigns, emails, surveys, phone contact, content in the shape of whitepapers and case studies and much more.

 In today's digitised world, the majority of online shoppers conduct searches and draw comparisons before purchasing products or booking services.
-In addition, the higher the investment in a product or service, the more extensive this research phase tends to become.
-It is thus utmost important to provide a website that is and remains greatly optimised for search engines to ensure that your pages will rank high on the search engine results page when somebody is looking for what you have to offer.
-When it comes to search engine optimisation, you have much more possibilities and exposure when ranking with your own website as opposed to business pages on platforms.
+In addition, the higher the investment in a product or service, the more extensive this research phase tends to be.
+It is, therefore, extremely important that you provide a website that remains greatly optimised for search engines to ensure that your pages will rank high on the search engine results page when someone is looking for your products and services.
+When it comes to search engine optimisation, you have many more possibilities and exposure when ranked with your own website as opposed to business pages on platforms.

-Any website functions imaginable are possible with the appropriate code and can be implemented at your own preference and initiative.
-This gives you great power and flexibility to create areas of your site and if necessary, redesign whenever you want.
+Any website functions imaginable are possible with the appropriate code and can be implemented with your own preference and initiative.
+This gives you great power and flexibility to be creative with your site and, if necessary, redesign whenever you want.

 Two of the most crucial factors for winning new customers and retaining existing customers are trust and credibility.
-To ensure you are conveying a trustworthy and credible image outward, you require a professional, transparent and coherent website as it is usually the first point of contact a prospect makes with your business and brand.
-You will then become a part of people’s brand awareness and if you can subsequently triumph with a great product or service experience to converted visitors, you will have a shot at becoming the top-of-mind awareness brand.
+To ensure you are conveying a trustworthy and credible image outward, you require a professional, transparent and coherent website, as it is usually the first point of contact a prospective customer makes with your business and brand.
+You will then become a part of people’s brand awareness.
+And if you can subsequently impress with a great product or service experience to visitors who become customers, you will have a shot at becoming the top-of-mind awareness brand.

-Once your website has been set up and is live, it’s important to be aware that it will never be fully completed.
-There is always work to do, there are always changes to be implemented regarding the optimisation for search engine indexing as well as for facilitating usability and improving user experience.
+Once your website has been set up and is live, it is important to be aware that it will never be fully completed.
+There is always work to do.
+There are always changes to be implemented regarding the optimisation for search engine indexing, as well as for facilitating usability and improving user experience.

 We also have a great template you may use which we will walk you through in this article.